MicrosoftDocs/azure-docs/articles/api-management/api-management-howto-use-azure-monitor.md

 * **Requests** - helps you analyze API traffic going through your API Management services.
 The metric is emitted per minute and reports the number of gateway requests with dimensions.
 Filter requests by response codes, location, hostname, and errors.

 > [!IMPORTANT]
 > The following metrics have been retired: Total Gateway Requests, Successful Gateway Requests, Unauthorized Gateway Requests, Failed Gateway Requests, Other Gateway Requests.
-Please migrate to the Requests metric which provides equivalent functionality.
+Please migrate to the Requests metric which provides closely similar functionality.

 :::image type="content" source="media/api-management-howto-use-azure-monitor/apim-monitor-metrics-1.png" alt-text="Screenshot of Metrics in API Management Overview":::